 7. Remember that kids are hardy perennials, not hothouse flowers.
 Let them be cold, wet, or hungry for more than a second and they’ll appreciate the chance to be warm, dry, and fed.

-8. Abstain from taking the role of sherpa, butler, crabby concierge, secret police, short order cook, or lady’s maid.
+8. Abstain from taking the role of sherpa, butler, concierge, secret police or short order cook.
 Your child is hard-wired for competence.
 Let them do for themselves.

 9. Before you nag, remind, criticize, advise, chime in, preach, or over-explain, say to yourself “W.A.I.T.” or “Why am I talking?”
 Listen four times more than you talk.